MOS Technology 6502: Addressing

-Indirect addressing

-The indirect modes are useful for array processing and other looping.
-With the 5/6 cycle "(indirect),y" mode, the 8-bit Y register is added to a 16-bit base address read from zero page, which is located by a single byte following the opcode.
-The Y register is therefore an index register in the sense that it is used to hold an actual index (as opposed to the X register in the 6800, where a base address was directly stored and to which an immediate offset could be added).
-Incrementing the index register to walk the array byte-wise takes only two additional cycles.
-With the less frequently used "(indirect,x)" mode the effective address for the operation is found at the zero page address formed by adding the second byte of the instruction to the contents of the X register.
-Using the indexed modes, the zero page effectively acts as a set of up to 128 additional (though very slow) address registers.
+The indirect modes are useful for array processing and pointer-based data structures.
+With the 5 or 6 cycle indirect,y mode, the 8-bit Y register is added to a 16-bit base address read from zero page, which is located by a single byte following the opcode.
+The Y register is therefore an index register in the sense that it is used to hold an actual index.
+(Note: As opposed to the X register in the 6800, where a base address was directly stored and to which an immediate offset could be added) Incrementing the index register to walk the array byte-wise takes only two additional cycles.
+With the less frequently used indirect,x mode, the effective address for the operation is found at the zero page address formed by adding the second byte of the instruction to the contents of the X register.
+Using the indexed modes, the zero page effectively acts as a set of up to 128 additional (low-performance) address registers.

+BCD

 The 6502 is capable of performing addition and subtraction in binary or binary-coded decimal.
 Placing the CPU into BCD mode with the SED (set D flag) instruction results in decimal arithmetic, in which $99 + $01 would result in $00 and the carry (C) flag being set.
-In binary mode (CLD, clear D flag), the same operation would result in $9A and the carry flag being cleared.
+In binary mode, entered with CLD (clear D flag), the same operation would result in $9A and the carry flag being cleared.
 Other than Atari BASIC, BCD mode was seldom used in home-computer applications.

-See the Hello world! article for a simple but characteristic example of 6502 assembly language.